scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 2. [Converting the PyTorch model to ONNX](#ONNX).
 Next, we run the actual conversion of the PyTorch model to ONNX, clean the ONNX up, and check whether its predictions still conform to the original PyTorch model.
 4. [ONNX model to Scailable task](Scailable).
 Finally, we demonstrate how to upload the ResNet ONNX model to Scailable and how to run the resulting Scailable task directly on our servers (or in your browser).

-Note: The full Python source code of the current tutorial can be found in the "sources" subdirectory, whereas the pretrained model's weights and CIFAR example images can be found in this tutorial's "resources" subdirectory.
+Note: The full Python source code of the current tutorial can be found in the [sources](sources) subdirectory, whereas the pretrained model's weights and CIFAR example images can be found in this tutorial's [resources](resources) subdirectory.

 <a name="PyTorch"></a>